 - Easily control a connected car

-- Home Automation devices get hacked – lights are flipped or IP cameras are turned on without owner’s knowledge
+- Home Automation devices get hacked – lights are flipped or IP cameras are turned on without the owner’s knowledge

 What has this got to do with Testing?

-Testing IoT systems means that all the skills that are now applied individually to hardware and software systems must be brought together under one roof, to develop and deliver an IoT test solution.
+Testing the IoT system means that all the skills that are now applied individually to hardware and software systems must be brought together under one roof, to develop and deliver an IoT test solution.
 This could be a challenge as not all organizations would have the processes, the skills and the tools to get the job done effectively.
 Following are some considerations that need to be kept in mind while designing IoT test cases.